relayphp/Relay.Relay/README.md

 };
 ```

-... the request and request path through the middlewares will look like
+... the request and response path through the middlewares will look like this:
-this:

 ```
 Foo is 1st on the way in